 Homegrown partners with Global Custodial Services Limited who are authorised and regulated by the FCA.

-The platform took into account new FCA rules and regulations when creating a system for eliminating risks associated with investing in property.
+The platform considered new FCA rules and regulations when creating a system for eliminating risks associated with investing in property.

-All members should read their full risk warning before making an investment through Homegrown.
+All members should read their full risk warning before investing via Homegrown.

 CapitalRise is a group of professionals in property investments, technology, law and finance putting their own money into projects fundraised via the platform.